Breaking down the brief

 Thinking of entering the Nan Shepherd Prize, but not sure about what to submit?

-Until 10 September 2019, entrants are invited to submit the following:
+From 31 May to 25 August 2023, entrants are invited to submit the following:

 But what exactly do we mean by narrative non-fiction?
 And how can you best present your work in a synopsis?
 We’ve asked Canongate’s Editorial Director Simon Thorogood to explain.

 What is narrative non-fiction?

 The obvious definition is: a true story.
 But more broadly I’d describe narrative non-fiction as work that explores an idea or experience in a linear fashion; having a beginning, middle and end (although not necessarily in that order).
 The writer Anne Lamott has this to say about writing: “good writing is about telling the truth.
 We are a species that needs and wants to understand who we are.”
 That’s a good place to start thinking about narrative non-fiction.
 Some authors doing this well include Rebecca Solnit, Laura Hillenbrand, Margot Lee Shetterley, Michael Lewis, Geoff Dyer, Robert Macfarlane, Keggie Carew, Michael Pollan, Melanie Reid, Rachel Carson, Roger Deakin, Rebecca Skloot, Olivia Laing, David Quammen, Gary Younge, Katherine Boo, Azar Nafisi and Barbara Demick.

 What is the purpose of a book proposal?

 What the Nan Shepherd Prize asks you to submit is essentially a book proposal.
 Typically, if you write fiction, you submit the entire novel to agents and editors for consideration.
 With non-fiction, you’d usually expect to submit a book proposal which would include a synopsis of the whole book, chapter outlines, sample chapters to show off your writing style, and a bit about you and why you’re best placed to write this particular book.